format-message/format-message/CONTRIBUTING.md

 #### Workflow

 * Fork the repository
-* Clone your fork and change directory to it (`git clone git@github.com:yourUserName/message-format.git && cd message-format`)
+* Clone your fork and change directory to it (`git clone git@github.com:yourUserName/format-message.git && cd format-message`)
 * Install the project dependencies (`npm install`)
 * Link your forked clone (`npm link`)
 * Develop your changes ensuring you're fetching updates from upstream often